-Dutch-Japanese relations have a long and interesting history, determined by commerce, trade and war.
-Here’s a glimpse into this 400-year old history.
+Dutch-Japanese relations have a long and interesting history, determined by commerce, trade, and war.
+Here’s a glimpse into the 400 years the Netherlands and Japan share. 🇳🇱🇯🇵

 Dutch-Japanese: a match made in the seas

-The Shogun bestowed on the Dutch a trading permit, which was good news, as the Dutch had recently founded, in 1602, the infamous VOC, the Dutch East India Company.
+The Shogun bestowed on the Dutch a trading permit — great news, as the Dutch had just founded the infamous Dutch East India Company (VOC).
 This gave the newly-founded company a new foreign trading partner to conduct commerce with.
-The VOC managed to obtain a permit to trade with all the shipping ports of Japan, and opened the first trading post in Hirado, in 1609.

-This early period of trade was not very profitable for the Dutch as they did not yet have many of the VOC trading posts that they would later establish.
+This early trade period was not very profitable for the Dutch as they didn’t yet have many VOC trading posts they would establish later.
 Competition with the Portuguese also meant that conflict was on the horizon.
-The Shogun was not happy with the fighting between these two foreign powers and started to gradually restrict access and trade.
-The biggest issue that the military leader had was, however, with Christianity.

 Western knowledge in Japan

-After the opening of a surgeon’s post on the island, high-ranking Japanese officials would come for treatment when their own local doctors failed.
-A well-known foreign doctor at the time was German-born Caspar Schamberger, who brought with him knowledge of treatments, medicine and medical books.
+After opening a surgeon’s post on the island, high-ranking Japanese officials would come for treatment when their local doctors failed.
+A well-known foreign doctor at the time was the German-born Caspar Schamberger, who brought with him knowledge of treatments, medicine, and medical books.

-The Japanese elite sought not only treatment but ordered through the Dutch all sorts of novelties, ranging from microscopes, oil paintings, telescopes, maps and even animals, such as donkeys and birds.
+The Japanese elite sought not only treatment but ordered all sorts of novelties through the Dutch, ranging from microscopes, oil paintings, telescopes, maps and even animals, such as donkeys and birds.

-Japan had managed, compared to most of its nearby neighbours, to successfully navigate upholding its culture and traditions, while also maintaining some sort of contact with the outside world through the Dutch and the VOC.
-It all changed on one faithful day in July 1853.
+Compared to most of its nearby neighbours, Japan had successfully managed to navigate upholding its culture and traditions while maintaining some contact with the outside world through the Dutch and the VOC.
+However, this all changed on one faithful day in July 1853.

-This was somewhat bad news for the Dutch, as they lost their exclusive friendship with Japan.
-But like two old childhood friends who get separated by adulthood and responsibilities do, Dutch-Japanese relations survived, probably thanks to the telegraph.
+This was bad news for the Dutch, as they lost their exclusive friendship with Japan.
+But just like two old childhood friends who get separated by adulthood and responsibilities, the Dutch-Japanese relations managed to survive somehow, probably thanks to the telegraph. ✉️

 A nasty divorce of Dutch-Japanese relations: World War II

-The Dutch no longer had a special place in Japan, and the war made things even sourer.
-Yet in the decades following the war, the countries slowly found their way back to each other.
+The Dutch no longer had a special place in Japan, and the war worsened things.
+Yet, in the decades following the war, the countries slowly found their way back to each other.
 One of the most notable events was the opening of the “Holland Village” in 1983, close to Nagasaki.

-There’s everything you’d expect in this village.
-There’s windmills, wooden clogs, Gouda cheese.
-There’s even a recreation of the Liefde ship, the first one to arrive in Japan 400 years ago.
-And so, the relationship between these two countries has reached full circle.
+There’s everything you’d expect in a Dutch village — windmills, wooden clogs, and Gouda cheese.
+There’s even a recreation of the Liefde ship, the first to arrive in Japan 400 years ago.
+And so, the relationship between these two countries has reached a full circle. 🤝

-Recently, in the scope of this article, our team at DutchReview went on a visit to the Sieboldhuis, located in Leiden.
-As mentioned above, it hosts the collection of none other than Philipp Franz von Siebold and the entire collection he acquired while in Japan.
-It contains a lot of artefacts from the day to day life of the Japanese at the time, and while the collection obviously has some Western colonial quirks (look at this Japanese toothbrush!) it’s still worthwhile to in order to get a glimpse of Japanese society at the time and its relationship with the Netherlands.
+It contains a lot of artefacts from the day-to-day life of the Japanese at the time, and while the collection obviously has some Western colonial quirks, it’s still worthwhile to get a glimpse of Japanese society at the time and its relationship with the country of the lowlands.

 Have you ever been to Japan, and if so, did you feel the mark of the relations between these two countries?
 Let us know in the comments!